Zhura: Community

-Scripped supports typical social networking features such as discussion boards, comments, user profiles, public and private writing groups, internal webmail and instant messaging within the script editor.
+Scripped supports typical social networking features such as discussion boards, comments, user profiles, public and private writing groups, internal web mail and instant messaging within the script editor.
 There is also the option to share scripts with others outside of Scripped by making scripts externally viewable.
 Scripped is made up entirely of user-generated scripts that other users can share, critique and edit, offering creative support to a community of writers.

 Licensing of user-created work

-There are three types of workspaces on Scripped (personal, group and public) with unique copyright and licensing management for the work created in each area.
+There are three types of work-spaces on Scripped (personal, group and public) with unique copyright and licensing management for the work created in each area.
 Any work a user originates may be moved from the personal area to a public or group area at any time.
 Once another user edits a script, however, it cannot be moved into the originator’s personal area.

 Personal Workspace – Any script created or video uploaded in the user’s personal workspace remains copyrighted to that user.
 Until the user moves that script or video from their personal area into a group or public area, no other user shares a copyright or license to that work.

 Private Group Workspace – The copyright to any script created or video uploaded in a private group workspace is allocated by the individual members of the group, however they see fit.

 Public Workspace – Any script created or video uploaded in the public workspace is assigned a Creative Commons license by the originator of that work.
 The originator of a script may select one of four Creative Commons licenses before introducing that script to the public.
 The selection of the license is determined by what the author wants to allow others to do with the work.
 Below is a list of Creative Commons licenses available for all scripts and videos in the public workspace.